The Poisson bracket invariant on surfaces: Short survey of Polterovich's conjecture

-In fact, a refinement on their count of intersection points of so-called "$A$-divisions" allows to obtain the lower bound $2$ in the above inequality.
-Although they do not discuss the case of two open covers $\U$ and $\V$, their methods implicitly imply the following more general fact: \textit{the infimum of $P_{\F, \G}$ over positive collections $\F \prec \U$ and $\G \prec \V$ is positive if and only if $M \not \subset U \cup V$ for every $U \in \U$ and $V \in \V$, in which case $\int_{M} P_{\F, \G} \, \omega \ge 2$.} The results of the present paper were obtained around the same time as those of \cite{BLT}.
-They largely rely on the way Poisson brackets, displacement energies and areas behave under pullbacks along symplectic covering maps.
-This suggests that the right way of thinking about the Poisson bracket conjectures should be in terms of Poisson morphisms between symplectic manifolds (called \emph{symplectic submersions} in \cite{Pa}).
-This idea has been explored in the author's PhD thesis \cite{Pa} as a way to approach the Poisson bracket conjectures in higher dimensions and encountered some success, \emph{e.g.} it yielded another proof of Polterovich--Buhovsky--Tanny's result on the $pb$ invariant of metrically small open covers.
-The line of attack in that work is, under some assumptions, to reduce the problem in higher dimensions to the two-dimensional situation by projecting the data $(\U, \F)$ defined on a symplectic manifold $(M, \omega)$ along a Poisson map to obtain appropriate data $(\U', \F')$ on a symplectic surface.
-As far as we were able to figure things out, this reduction step requires one to consider non-displaceable sets and to evoke the star inequalities proved in the present paper.
+More generally, in the case of two open covers $\U$ and $\V$, their methods establish the following more general fact: The infimum of $P_{\F, \GG}$ over positive collections $\F \prec \U$ and $\GG \prec \V$ is positive if and only if $M \not \subset U \cup V$ for every $U \in \U$ and $V \in \V$, in which case $\int_{M} P_{\F, \GG} \, \omega \ge 2$.
+The results of the present paper were obtained around the same time as those of \cite{BLT}.
+We largely rely on the way Poisson brackets, displacement energies and areas behave under pullbacks along symplectic covering maps.
+This suggests that a convenient way of thinking about the Poisson bracket conjectures may be in terms of Poisson morphisms between symplectic manifolds (called \emph{symplectic submersions} in \cite{Pa}).
+This idea has been explored in the author's PhD thesis \cite{Pa} as a way to approach the Poisson bracket conjectures in higher dimensions and met with some success, \emph{e.g.} it yielded another proof of Polterovich--Buhovsky--Tanny's result on the $pb$ invariant of metrically small open covers.
 Explaining these results in further details shall be the object of a forthcoming paper.